COVID-19: School District In Region To Go Remote After Increase In Cases

-One of the largest school districts in the region will be closed for in-person learning due to a sharp increase in COVID-19 cases.
+One of the largest school districts in the region will start the new year closed for in-person learning due to a sharp increase in COVID-19 cases.

-The announcement by the Yonkers Public School District came on Friday afternoon, Dec.
+The announcement by the New Rochelle City School District came after the Yonkers Public School District announced a similar measure on Friday, Dec.
 31.

-"Due to the significant increase in positive COVID-19 cases in our community and schools, all Yonkers Public Schools will be on a full online remote schedule," the district said in a statement.
+Both districts say they are switching to virtual learning for one week, starting on Monday, Jan.
+3.

-The shift to remote learning is currently scheduled for Monday, Jan.
-3 to Friday, Jan.
-7.
+New Rochelle Schools Superintendent Jonathan Raymond said the decision was driven by "rapidly increasing COVID-19 infection and transmission rates.

 Earlier this week, a pediatrician who is an expert on disease and vaccine development sounded the alarm about the ability of schools to resume in-person learning during the height of the new wave of the COVID-19 pandemic sparked by a surge of cases from the highly contagious Omicron variant.